mayaaedlund/styling-in-react/README.md

 Styled components allows you to define component-specific styles directly within JavaScript files using templates.

 **Pros**
--Scoped Styles: Elimination conflicts though styles are scoped to the component.
+- Scoped Styles: Elimination conflicts though styles are scoped to the component.
--Clean Codebase: Reducing the need for external files.
+- Clean Codebase: Reducing the need for external files.

 **Cons**
--Takes time to learn.
+- Takes time to learn.
--Inline styles can result in larger bundle sizes
+- Inline styles can result in larger bundle sizes

 # Recommendations